lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 ## Prerequisites to accelerate file download {#prerequisites-to-accelerate-file-download}

-To be able to use the faster file download functionality, make sure:
+To use the faster file download functionality, make sure:

 * Ports 33001 (both TCP & UDP) are opened in the firewall by administrators.
 For more information on the prerequisites to using IBM Aspera Connect, see [Aspera Connect Client documentation](https://downloads.asperasoft.com/en/documentation/8).